centreon/centreon-engine/doc/user/configuration/basics/active_checks.rst

 needs to be checked.
 The plugin will then check the operational state of the host or service and report the results back to the Centreon Engine daemon.
-Centreon Engine will process the results of the host or service check and take appropriate action as necessary (e.g. send notifications, run event handlers, etc).
+Centreon Engine will process the results of the host or service check and take appropriate action as necessary (e.g. run event handlers, etc).

 More information on how plugins work can be found :ref:`here <exploit_plugins>`.